microsoft/scalar/docs/commands/scalar-upgrade.md

 * `--dry-run`: Display progress and errors, but don't install Scalar.
 Not compatible with the `--confirm` option.

-* `--no-verify`: This parameter is reserved for internal use.
+* `--no-verify`: This parameter is currently required for upgrade on macOS.